7317 Cabot: Orbit and classification

 Cabot is located in a 10:3 orbital resonance with Jupiter (10/3J), a mean-motion resonance of moderate order and a location of orbital instability.
 Asteroids in these resonances are known for their chaotic orbits with a relatively short Lyapunov time.
 It is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
 Based on osculating Keplerian orbital elements, the asteroid has also been classified as a member of the Flora family (402), a giant asteroid family and the largest family of stony asteroids in the main-belt.

 It orbits the Sun in the inner asteroid belt at a distance of 2.0–2.7 AU once every 3 years and 7 months (1,300 days; semi-major axis of 2.33 AU).
 Its orbit has an eccentricity of 0.15 and an inclination of 4° with respect to the ecliptic.
 The body's observation arc begins with its observation as at Klet Observatory in May 1983, or more than 43 years after to its official discovery observation at Konkoly.

 Physical characteristics

-Cabot is an assumed, stony S-type asteroid.
+Cabot is assumed to be a stony S-type asteroid.